 Proprietary safflower plants are grown, producing seed with a high-GLA content.
-This seed is used for subsequent plantings or processed, and sold as GLA oil, including Sonova 400 GLA safflower oils and Sonova Ultra GLA safflower oil, which we refer to as our Sonova products.
+This seed is used for subsequent plantings or processed, and sold as GLA oil, including SONOVA 400 GLA safflower oils and SONOVA Ultra GLA safflower oil, which we refer to as our SONOVA products.
 Amounts inventoried consist primarily of fees paid to contracted cooperators to grow the crops and costs to process and store harvested seed.
-Inventory costs are tracked on a lot-identified basis, valued at the lower of cost or market, and are included as cost of product revenues when sold.
-The Company provides for inventory reserves when conditions indicate that the selling price may be less than cost due to physical deterioration, obsolescence, changes in price levels, or other factors.
-Additionally, the Company provides reserves for excess and slow-moving inventory on hand that is not expected to be sold within a reasonable timeframe to reduce the carrying amount to its estimated net realizable value.
+Inventory costs are tracked on a lot-identified basis and are included as cost of product revenues when sold.
+Inventories are stated at the lower of cost or market or net realizable value.
+The Company makes adjustment to inventory when conditions indicate that the selling price may be less than cost due to physical deterioration, obsolescence, changes in price levels, or other factors.
+Additional adjustments to inventory are made for excess and slow-moving inventory on hand that is not expected to be sold within a reasonable timeframe to reduce the carrying amount to its estimated net realizable value.
 The reserves are based upon estimates about future demand from the Company's customers and distributors and market conditions.
-The Company had inventory reserves for excess and slow-moving inventory of \$2.3 million and \$1.7 million as of December 31, 2015 and 2014, respectively, relating to reserves recorded primarily as a result of changes in conditions of specific customers and regulatory delays for the use of its Sonova products by certain new industries.